naorhaziz/naorhaziz.github.io/_posts/2025-07-16-under-the-hood-of-amazon-ecs.md

   "serviceConnectEndpoint":  "https://ecs-sc-1.us-east-1.amazonaws.com",
 }
 ```
-The URLs are **time‑scoped** and may rotate every few hours for load‑balancing and security.
-The serviceConnectEndpoint is used for Service Connect configuration when applicable.
+Note: These endpoints are time-scoped and may change over time.
+The values returned are not guaranteed to remain constant and may vary for reasons such as regional load balancing.

 ![Alt text](/assets/img/under-the-hood-of-amazon-ecs/discover-poll-endpoint.png)